NaluCFD/Nalu/docs/source/user/build_manually.rst

 Optionally enable `ParaView Catalyst <https://www.paraview.org/in-situ/>`__ for in-situ visualization with Nalu.
 These instructions can be skipped if you do not require in-situ visualization with Nalu.
+This capability is not tested nightly.

 Build ParaView SuperBuild v5.3.0
 ********************************